chrisallenarmbruster/lightrunner/README.md

 - Don't fork or clone this repo!
-Instead, create a new, empty directory on your machine and `git init` (or create an empty repo on Github and clone it to your local machine).
-Then fetch this boilerplate and merge it into your repository.
+Instead, create a new, empty directory on your machine and `git init` (or create an empty repo on GitHub and clone it to your local machine) named for the app that you will be using this boilerplate for.
+Then fetch the boilerplate and merge it into your repository.
 Something like this:

   ```